Is Michael the Archangel actually JESUS?

 The first two references to the archangel Michael are in the book of Daniel.
 In chapter 10, we see the account of Daniel and the "glorious man" discussing prophecies of Persia and Greece.
 It is a vision that only he sees and it so frightens him that he is has no strength left.
 This vision came to him after fasting and praying for three weeks.
 Verse 12 relates that the "man" came because of Daniel's words.
-Now, look at verse 13:

-Michael has yet to stand up and defend Daniel's people, the Israelites.
+He has yet to stand up and defend Daniel's people, the Israelites.

 Protector of the grave of Moses